Parcours Analytics: A Web Analytics Platform

-A production-style analytics app built with Django, FastAPI, PostgreSQL, Docker, and AWS
+A production-style website analytics app built with Django, FastAPI, PostgreSQL, Docker, and AWS

 Project Summary

-Parcours Analytics is a self-hosted web analytics platform I designed and built to track visitor behavior across websites without depending on a third-party analytics SaaS.
-It collects browser events through a lightweight JavaScript tracker, validates and buffers incoming traffic through a FastAPI ingestion service, processes events asynchronously with a Python worker, stores raw and derived analytics in PostgreSQL, and presents the results through an authenticated Django dashboard.
+Parcours Analytics is a self-hosted web analytics platform I designed and built to track visitor behavior across websites without relying on a third-party analytics SaaS.

 Parcours Analytics is built as a small multi-service application.
 I split the system into separate components because analytics traffic has different workloads: collecting events should be fast and lightweight, processing events can happen asynchronously, and dashboard queries should be isolated from the ingestion path.